-The Referee shall have full control and authority over all technical Officials, approve their assignments, and instruct them regarding all special features or regulations during the sessions.
-The Referee shall enforce all Competition Rules and shall decide all questions relating to the technical conduct of the Competition, if not otherwise provided for in the World Para Swimming Rules and Regulations.
+The Referee shall have full control and authority over all Technical Officials, approve their assignments, and instruct them regarding all special features or regulations during the sessions.
+The Referee shall enforce the World Para Swimming Rules and Regulations and shall decide all questions relating to the actual conduct of the Competition, where the final settlement of which is not otherwise covered in these World Para Swimming Rules and Regulations or the World Para Swimming Classification Rules and Regulations.

-The Referee may intervene in the Competition at any stage to ensure that World Para Swimming Rules and Regulations are observed, and shall adjudicate all technical protests related to Competition.
+The Referee may intervene in the Competition at any stage to ensure that the World Para Swimming Rules and Regulations are observed, and shall adjudicate all technical protests related to the Competition in progress.

 The Referee shall determine finish placings where necessary.
-Automatic Officiating Equipment (AOE) shall be consulted as stated in Rule 10.10.
+Automatic Officiating Equipment (AOE) shall be consulted as stated in Rule 10.11.

-The Referee shall ensure that all necessary Officials are in their respective posts for the conduct of the sessions.
-The Referee shall appoint substitutes for any Officials who are absent, incapable of acting or found to be inefficient.
-The Referee may appoint additional Officials if considered necessary.
+The Referee shall ensure that all necessary Technical Officials are in their respective posts for the conduct of the Sessions.
+The Referee shall appoint substitutes for any Technical Officials who are absent, incapable of acting or found to be inefficient.
+The Referee may appoint additional Technical Officials if considered necessary.

-A disqualification for starting before the starting signal must be observed and confirmed by both the Starter and the Referee.
+A disqualification for starting before the starting signal must be observed by either the Referee or Starter.
+It is not necessary that both Referee and Starter have observed the infraction.
+When AOE is available, it may be used to verify the disqualification.

-The Referee shall disqualify any athlete for any other violation of World Para Swimming Rules and Regulations that he personally observes.
-The Referee may also disqualify any athlete for any violation reported to him by other Officials.
+The Referee shall disqualify any Athlete for any other violation of World Para Swimming Rules and Regulations that he personally observes.
+The Referee may also disqualify any Athlete for any violation reported to them by other Officials.

+All potential infractions shall be verbally reported to the Referee by the relevant Technical Official(s).
+Once confirmed by the Referee, a signed disqualification report shall be completed by the reporting Technical Official, detailing the Event, lane number and the infraction.

+The Referee shall appoint Technical Officials who shall determine, in relay Events, whether the starting Athlete is in contact with starting platform when the preceding Athlete touches the wall.
+When AOE capable of judging relay take-offs is available, it shall be used in accordance with Rule 10.11.